johannalouise/repobepo/README.md

 <a name="web"> </a>

 ### Webhooks
-According to Wikipedia, webhooks are user-defined HTTP callbacks that are triggered by a certain event or action. [[5]](https://en.wikipedia.org/wiki/Webhook) Webhooks are used to provide and deliver data to other applications as the event or action happens. [[6]](https://sendgrid.com/blog/whats-webhook/) An example of a typical event that triggers a webhook is when someone is pushing code to a repository.
+According to Wikipedia, webhooks are user-defined HTTP callbacks that are triggered by a certain event or action. [[5]](https://en.wikipedia.org/wiki/Webhook) Webhooks are used to provide and deliver data to other applications as the event or action happens. [[6]](https://sendgrid.com/blog/whats-webhook/) An example of a typical event that triggers a webhook is when someone push code to a repository.
 In GitHub, you can decide which events you would like to receive payloads for.
 There are several types of events in GitHub that can be used for webhooks.
 For instance:
 * Pull requests
 * When someone create an issue or add an issue comment
 * Push events (when someone push code to a repository)